phiona-b3/FOOFASH-dAPP/README.md

 This is a decentralised version of a social medai app used to create posts about food, fashion trends and in so be able to earn NFTs.
 This app will be owned by a food devilery organisation called FOODIE GOODIE.

+Only members who order from the food app will be given access to post their favorite meals so that they can enjoy the benefits of using the app.

 DEMO